WhileTruu/elm-blurhash/README.md

         []
 ```

-Just for fun there is also an encoder.
-May not be the most useful thing right now but who knows.
+An encoder is also included!